imambaehaqi/js-backend-rent-book/readme.md

 #### PATCH Request

- - "/borrows" => Updating/return a borrow to database. data required = bookid.
+ - "/borrows/{borrowid}" => Updating/return a borrow to database. data required = bookid.

 #### DELETE Request

- - "/borrows" => Deleting a borrow to database. data required = bookid.
+ - "/borrows/{borrowid}" => Deleting a borrow to database. data required = bookid.

 ## Optional

- - Register/Login with JWT
+ - Active app, you most first Register/Login with JWT.
+ - Two level users, regular and admin -> your changed regular to admin at mysql.

 ### License